Magnify-Cash/magnify-monorepo/contracts/docs/README.md

 3. `removeLendingDeskLoanConfig`: Removes support for an NFT collection from a lending desk.
 4. `depositLendingDeskLiquidity`: Deposits liquidity into a lending desk.
 5. `withdrawLendingDeskLiquidity`: Withdraws liquidity from a lending desk.
-6. `setLendingDeskState`: Pauses / unpauses the lending desk state (active or frozen).
+6. `setLendingDeskState`: Pauses/unpauses the lending desk state (active or frozen).
-7. `dissolveLendingDesk`: Dissolves lending desk.
-Non-reversible.
+7. `dissolveLendingDesk`: Dissolves a lending desk (non-reversible action).
-8. `initializeNewLoan`: Creates a loan against an ERC20 using NFT collateral.
+8. `initializeNewLoan`: Creates a loan against an ERC20 token using NFT collateral.
 9. `liquidateDefaultedLoan`: Liquidates a defaulted loan.
 10. `setLoanOriginationFee`: Sets the loan origination fee.
-11. `withdrawPlatformFees`: Withdraws the loan origination fee for specified ERC20's
+11. `withdrawPlatformFees`: Withdraws the loan origination fee for specified ERC20 tokens.

-### Events
+## Events

 The contract emits the following events: